Battle of Baghdad (2003): Baghdad International Airport

 On the morning of April 3, 2003, US forces advanced on Saddam International Airport.
 This location turned out to be the best defended Iraqi position of the entire war and two US soldiers were killed by mortar fire early in the fighting.
 After several hours of combat, the First Brigade, Third Infantry Division succeeded in taking control of Baghdad International Airport, which would become the hub of American logistics in Iraq for the next seven years.
 Before sunrise on April 4, the Americans were subjected to a fierce counter-attack by Iraqi troops.
 The First Brigade's Tactical Operations Center (TOC) began receiving small arms and mortar fire.
 Under the cover of darkness, a number of T-72 tanks managed to get within several hundred meters of their position.
 According to one source: "It was not until a chemical reconnaissance vehicle was fired on, and a Bradley actually was hit by a T-72 main gun round, that the battalion became aware of its peril."

 Fortunately for the crew, the hit was only a glancing one, and they were able to drive their vehicle to safety.
 A fireteam with a Javelin ATGM destroyed two of the Iraqi tanks, while the rest were destroyed by a passing M1 Abrams.
 As dawn approached, the attack on the TOC intensified, and Iraqi infantry flooded into the position on foot.
 During the fighting, Sergeant First Class Paul Ray Smith was killed by enemy fire while fighting off an Iraqi attack on his team in an action that resulted in the posthumous awarding of division's first Medal of Honor since World War II.
 During the softening up bombardment of Baghdad Airport on April 3, 2003, an Air Force F-15E fighter mistakenly attacked Battery C, 3rd Battalion, 13th Field Artillery (supporting Third Infantry Division), destroying two Humvees and killing Sergeant 1st Class Randy Rehn, Sergeant Todd Robbins and Specialist Donald Oaks.
 Five other soldiers from the unit were injured in the air attack.
-Sergeant 1st Class Wilbert Davis is also reported to have been killed along with American journalist Michael Kelly on April 3 after coming under fire, during operations to secure Baghdad Airport.
+On April 4, during operations to secure Baghdad Airport, Sergeant 1st Class Wilbert Davis and American journalist Michael Kelly were killed when the communications Humvee they were riding in came under enemy fire, causing it to swerve off an embankment and fall into a canal.